-Having that said, it is no wonder why present-day heroes are as underestimated.
+That said, it is no wonder present-day heroes are underestimated.
 Why admire the ordinary when you can dream about magic?

 But all of us are familiar with the name of Ragnar Loðbrók, the legendary Scandinavian king.
 He was probably the most courageous Viking leader during the Viking Era.
-The saga of Ragnar says that only mentioning the name of Ragnar Lothbrok could spread fear among his enemies, yet a complete delight among his confidants.
+The sagas of Ragnar says that only mentioning the name of Ragnar Lothbrok could spread fear among his enemies, yet delight among his confidants.

 From Greenland to the Mediterranean, all across the Viking world, up until the 12th century, the stories of Ragnar and his sons had been memorized by one generation of poets, after another.
 They found their place in many sagas and remained some of the most important pieces of the Viking puzzle.

-In the year 814, the great king Charlemagne, ruler of Western Europe's largest empire, was dead.
+In the year 814, the great king Charlemagne, ruler of Western Europe's largest empire, died.
 In the wake of his death, his once-prosperous realm soon devolved into a civil war between his descendants.
-From this chaos, three distinct kingdoms were born, and all of Charlemagne's efforts to keep the kingdom united were in vain.
+From this chaos, three distinct kingdoms were born, and all of Charlemagne's past efforts to keep the kingdom united were in vain.

 On the one side was East Francia, the state which would eventually go on to become Germany.
 In the middle was Lotharingia, a realm that would eventually be absorbed by the other two kingdoms.
 In the west, however, in the Franks' original heartlands, along the Atlantic coast, was West Francia, the kingdom that would eventually become France.

 West Francia was under the rule of Louis the Pious and his descendent Charles the Bald.
-But neither Louis nor his son was aware that their lack of centralized power would soon be capitalized upon by new power, the power of Vikings.
+But neither Louis nor his son was aware that their lack of centralized power would soon be capitalized upon by new power, that of the Vikings.

 Frankish sources at the time mention Horik, the king of Denmark, who was being undermined by the West Frankish king Louis the Pious.
-But since Charlemagne, standards have slipped, and the Frankish army was now only a shadow of its former self.
-After Horik successfully fought off the attacks from his rival, the full ferocity of the Norse men was about to come crashing down catastrophically.
+But after Charlemagne, standards slipped, and the Frankish army was now only a shadow of its former self.
+After Horik successfully fought off attacks from his rivals, the full ferocity of the Norse men was about to come crashing down catastrophically.

 Since the end of the Saxon wars during the late 8th century, Scandinavian raids had been conducted into Francia.
 Those wars had been long and drawn-out conflicts against the inhabitants of old Saxony.
-After this 30-year long crusade, the Franks had first come into direct contact with the Vikings.
+After this 30-year long crusade, the Franks first came into direct contact with the Vikings.

-On its face, king Horik seemed to have disapproved of these raids, which he publicly condemned in letters to Charlemagne's successor, Louis the Pious.
+On its face, king Horik seemed to disapprove of these raids, which he publicly condemned in letters to Charlemagne's successor, Louis the Pious.
 Though this could easily have been a tactic, it suggests that in reality, king Horik held little power over the unruly and ambitious warlords of Denmark.

 In 845, an entirely new breed of army arrived on the continent.
 This army did not consist of just tens of vessels; it was a fleet of more than five thousand Viking warriors.
 Where this fleet came from is anyone's guess, but according to the Frankish sources, it was led by a man named Reginherus, a figure who modern scholars associate with the most famous Viking of all – legendary Ragnar Lothbrok.

-A significant number of sagas relate to the tales of Ragnar's early life.
+A significant number of sagas relate to Ragnar's early life.
 Yet the vast majority of these are likely to be later additions.
 This could be explained by the fact that many later warlords claimed descent from Ragnar and needed historical evidence to prove it.
-They wanted to inflate their egos, just as Ragnar himself claimed to have been a direct descendant of Odin.
+They wanted to inflate their egos, just as Ragnar himself claimed to be a direct descendant of Odin.